web tracker Gordon R. Mitchell

 Research by Gordon Mitchell

-Gordon R. Mitchell is Associate Professor of Communication, Director of the William Pitt Debating Union, and Deputy Director of the Matthew B. Ridgway Center for International Security Studies at the University of Pittsburgh, in Pittsburgh, Pennsylvania, where he has worked since 1995.
+Gordon R. Mitchell is Associate Professor and Chair of the Department of Communication at the University of Pittsburgh, in Pittsburgh, Pennsylvania, where he has worked since 1995 (from 1985-1994 he debated and coached at Northwestern, Wake Forest and Louisville).
 His research program focuses on public argument, rhetoric of science, and social movements, while his feet gravitate toward salsa dancing, stone skipping, and sweep rowing on Pittsburgh's resplendent three rivers.

 CV